microsoft/playwright/docs/src/api/class-browsercontext.md

 // Create a new page inside context.
 Page page = context.newPage();
 page.navigate("https://example.com");
-// Dispose context once it"s no longer needed. context.close();
+// Dispose context once it is no longer needed. context.close();
 ```